Lipen/discrete-math-course/typst/hw3.typ

 *Parameters:* length $n = 2^m$, dimension $k = sum_(i=0)^r binom(m, i)$, minimum _Hamming distance_
 #footnote[
   The _Hamming distance_ between two codewords is the number of positions in which they differ.
+  // The minimum distance of a code is the smallest Hamming distance between any two distinct codewords, determining error correction capability: a code with minimum distance $d$ can detect up to $d-1$ errors and correct up to #box[$t = floor((d-1)"/"2)$] errors.
 ]
 $d = 2^(m-r)$.